aklin/aklin.github.io/cv.md

 ### Current Projects

-During downtime I work towards Dockerizing the [Browser][link-bro] suite.
+During downtime I'm working towards Dockerizing the [Browser][link-bro] suite.
 The main challenge I'm facing is packaging [Pinpoint][link-pp] (our chemical cartridge) on top of Oracle DB and turning manual installation steps into dependable executable scripts.